Akih1k0/Hangman/README.md

 ## Description
 The Hangman Python Project is a classic word-guessing game where the player attempts to guess a hidden word one letter at a time.
 The aim of this project is to create an interactive and entertaining game while practicing and improving your Python programming skills.
 This project is also an excellent opportunity to understand and implement concepts like input handling, random word selection, and game logic.
+This code developes the understanding for using classes along side OOP to generate code with a good flow and simplistic struture to allow the user a good understanding of the project.

 ## Installation
 To run the Hangman game on your local machine, follow these installation instructions: